 This dripless iron (Amazon) will leave your shirts crisp and your wallet fat, coming in at just $30.
 Be warned that the anti-drip promise isn’t foolproof, and some users find the iron heavy after a long ironing session.

 You can banish wrinkles without the hassle of pulling an ironing board with this handy tool (Amazon).
-It heats up in ninety seconds and provides six continuous minutes of steam.
+It heats up in two minutes and provides seven to 10 continuous minutes of steam.
 This handheld steamer is best suited for small jobs, as large items require multiple refills of water.

 Household Essentials Adjustable Ironing Board